mohamed-chs/chatgpt-history-export-to-md/js/how_to_use.md

 - [ ] better widget UI (add error messages and progress and such, so you can close the dev console and still be kept informed on the download process)
-- [ ] add instructions on how to create a bookmarklet (how to minify the js script, make it url valid, then creating the bookmark in the browser.
+- [ ] add instructions on how to create a bookmarklet
-      Maybe do all these in-house? but that might need the uglify-js npm dependency ...)
 - [ ] more todos ...